 PELTOR ComTac XPI & PTT – Before You Buy

 If you’re somebody that does things like real steel shooting, or gets in contact with explosions.
 Then having something to protect your ears is a mandatory thing especially knowing that any hearing loss is permanent and nothing will bring it back.
 Combine this with the need of proper radio communication and situational awareness and you’ll find yourself in the product range of active hearing protection.

 The 3M PELTOR ComTac XPI is such a product and in this before you buy blog we’ll do a review of it.

-But before we dig into this subject, make sure to subscribe to our blog page by filling in the form on your right.
-Also don’t forget to share our blogpost by using the share buttons on your left.
+But before we dig into this subject, make sure to subscribe to our blog page by filling in the form.
+Also Make sure to visit our Youtube Channel by clicking the button.
 Have a look at our store shop.reconbrothers.com for your quality tactical stuff.
 Amongst those you can also find 3M PELTOR products.